Neural Bregman Divergences for Distance Learning: Neural Bregman divergence learning

-Note we now have two sets of parameters to learn: those associated with $\phi$ and those associated with the encoder ($\theta$).
-During training, they are simultaneously learned through gradient descent, which involves back-propagating through the gradient function $\nabla \phi(\cdot)$ to update $\theta$ via double backpropagation \cite{Drucker}.
+Note we now have two sets of parameters to learn: those associated with $\phi$ and the encoder ($\theta$).
+During training, they are simultaneously learned through gradient descent, which involves double-backpropagation as described earlier.
 We summarize this process in \cref{algo:nbd}.
 The metric model accepts two samples as input and estimates the divergence between them.
-If and when the target divergence value is available, the metric can be trained using a regression loss function such as mean square error.
+When the target divergence value is available, the metric can be trained using a regression loss function such as mean square error.
 Otherwise, an implicit comparison such as triplet or contrastive loss can be used.